ColinMaudry/dita-rdf/README.md

 The DITA RDF project
 ====================

 The objective of this project is to develop an ontology to describe DITA XML objects and to publish tools to generate RDF triples based on that ontology.
-In the end, it enables the publication of the metadata of a DITA documentation set to the Semantic Web and consequently connect it with other data types (product, people, sales, non-DITA document metadata, etc.).
+In the end, it enables the publication of the metadata of a DITA documentation set to the Semantic Web and consequently its linking with other data types (product, people, sales, non-DITA document metadata, etc.).

 See the useful links below if you want to know more about the Semantic Web.

 # Status

- - The ontology is already available as a Turtle file, dita.ttl.
+ - The ontology is already available as a Turtle file, [dita.ttl](https://github.com/ColinMaudry/dita-rdf/blob/master/dita.ttl).
 It can also be viewed [here](http://purl.org/dita/ns#) in a more human-readable form, and [here](http://bit.ly/DitaRdfLucidChart) as a graphic.
  - A DITA Open toolkit plugin will be created soon to enable the extraction of RDF triples from DITA content
  - The plugin will be adapted to be used in [Componize for Alfresco](http://www.componize.com)
  - A tutorial will be written to publish the RDF triples resulting from the transformation to a triple store and query your DITA metadata